Reviewed by Clare Waismann, RAS / SUDCC

 - Fatal overdose

-Close medical supervision by a medical specialist is not just the best option but also necessary for the patient’s well-being and safety.
+Close medical supervision by a medical specialist is the best option and necessary for the patient’s well-being and safety.

 Due to the long-term nature of methadone effects, MMT and MAT treatment options are often viewed as ‘trading one addiction for another.’
 Furthermore, Methadone also carries a high risk of dependency and overdose when mixed with other substances, misused, or abused.